Watch out for these common 401(k) mistakes

-Younger people should keep in mind that their money is not being accessed for over 20 — or sometimes 30 — years.
-Rolling returns for stocks over a 20-year period have consistently been higher than fixed income and taking advantage of their long time horizon is important.
+Younger people should keep in mind that their money is not being accessed for over 20 or even 30 years.
+Rolling returns for stocks over a 20-year period have consistently been higher than fixed income.
+Taking advantage of their long time horizon is important.

-Conversely, people in their 50s need to be more cautious in their investment allocation to ensure that they can weather any market storms resulting from any drastic short- to medium-term volatility.
+Conversely, people in their 50s need to be more cautious in their investment allocation.
+This is to ensure that they can weather any market storms resulting from any drastic short- to medium-term volatility.

 Biggest causes of poor performance: